 Obvious "On-Side" Kick Situations are determined by the Referee.
 Typically these happen late in a game with a close score when the scoring team is still behind in the contest and needs one or more additional scores to win or tie the game.
 When the Referee has determined such a situation exists following a successful Field Goal or Try, he will relay this information to the Wing officials.
-The Wing officials will, in turn, relay this to the other 3 officials while they wait at the 20 yard line to move to positions for the subsequent kick off.
+The Wing officials will, in turn, relay this to the other 3 officials at the 20 yard line prior to moving to positions for the subsequent kick off.

-In this case, the Deep officials will both move to the Kicker's kick restraining line following the Side Judge's signal to move to pre-kick positions.
-The Wing officials will both move to the Receiver's kick restraining line.
+In this case, the Wing officials will both move to 5 yards short of the Kicker's kick restraining line as their pre-kick positions.
+The Deep officials will both remain on the Receiver's kick restraining line.
 The Umpire will move as for a normal free kick.
 The Referee, alone, will remain deep to cover an unexpectedly long kick.